LiaoYun0x0/IMAmatch/README.md

 ### Introduction

 In this work, we mainly propose a method of adding matching points in the refinement matching stage.
-It is very effective in improving matching accuracy.
+It is very effective in improving matching accuracy, while only increasing the computational complexity slightly.

 ### Installation